xeoron/frenamer/README.md

 frenamer (file renamer)
 ========
-Evolve the rename program that comes with Linux systems.
-That program is called, "rename", and is lacking features for bulk renaming of files and folders.
-It is merely a tiny perl script that has not changed in over a decade.
-You deserve something better; we all do.
+It is time to evolve the rename program that *nix based systems use.
+Linux has one called, "rename", created by Larry Wall and it's lacking features to better manage bulk renaming of files and folders; and has not changed in over a decade.
+You deserve something better.
+We all do!

-When the "rename" is not good enough for bulk renaming of files and folders, frenamer makes it easy to rename many files and folders using pattern matching by keywords or by using regex.
+frenamer makes it easy to rename many files and folders using pattern matching by keywords or by using regex.
 It, also, includes features for case translation, along with word detection, force or confirm changes, follow symbolic links, rename all files to a certain key phrase with sequential number added to each file, target a group to share the same while only differing by a sequential number, dry run mode to see what changes will be made without making them, to search recursively through the file-system, and even target files by file-extension.

-This is Perl based program that works best on *nix based systems, such as Linux, freeBSD, and Mac OS X.
+This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and Mac OS X.
 Note: It can run on Microsoft Windows, but is not fine-tuned for it

 Usage